 Solution 1: Restart your device

 Let us begin with the quickest and easiest way to solve the problem.
-When your phone restarts, it refreshes most of the software which in turn ensures that minor errors can be resolved by it.
-So restart your device and allow it to connect to the network once again and check if your Android device is reading the SIM.
-If your problem is solved then you may not have to worry about the next solutions unless restarting the device has been a temporary fix and you have had the problem return on your device very frequently.
+When your phone restarts, it refreshes most of the software, which in turn ensures that minor errors can be resolved by it.
+So restart your device and allow it to connect to the network once again, and check if your Android device is reading the SIM.
+If your problem is solved, you may not have to worry about the next solutions unless restarting the device has been a temporary fix and you have had the problem return on your device very frequently.

 Solution 2: Check the SIM tray